codeforpdx/codepdx_website/contributing.md

 1. Search through open [issues](https://github.com/codeforpdx/codepdx_website/issues).
 2. Find an issue that interests you.
 3. Check if someone is currently working on that issue and if a [pull request](https://github.com/codeforpdx/codepdx_website/pulls) exists.
+If someone is working on an issue they should also have a branch created for it and be assigned to the issue.
-4. Assign yourself to issue and leave a comment stating your intentions.
+4. Assign yourself to an issue leave a comment stating your plans and create a branch for your issue.

 - ## Clone the repo